jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

 The combination of Azure Application Gateway and FortiGate gives the ability to apply next-gen scanning (like IPS,AV,...) on incoming web traffic.

-If you want to learn more about the Azure Application Gateway, check the knowledge base [here](https://docs.microsoft.com/en-us/azure/application-gateway/overview).<br>
+If you want to learn more about the Azure Application Gateway, check [here](https://docs.microsoft.com/en-us/azure/application-gateway/overview).<br>
 If you want to learn more about the web application security solutions of Fortinet, check [here](https://www.fortinet.com/products/web-application-firewall/fortiweb).

 # Design

 The Azure Application Gateway can be deployed together with FortiGate in several ways.
 These different methods will be described as scenarios.
 The goal of this page is to document these scenarios and provide the necessary ARM templates.
 These ARM templates deploy a high availability pair of FortiGate Next-Generation Firewalls accompanied by an Azure Application Gateway and the required infrastructure.
-It is based of the "Active/Passive High Available FortiGate pair with external and internal Azure Standard Load Balancer template which can be found [here](https://github.com/40net-cloud/fortinet-azure-solutions/tree/main/FortiGate/Active-Passive-ELB-ILB).
+It is based of the "Active/Passive High Available FortiGate pair with external and internal Azure Standard Load Balancer" template which can be found [here](https://github.com/40net-cloud/fortinet-azure-solutions/tree/main/FortiGate/Active-Passive-ELB-ILB).
 Please also review the documentation of that template for additional information and troubleshooting.

 # Deployment